-If you’re up for a larger-sized cabin for your vacation, the Gordon Reece cabin at Chief Joseph Pass fits the bill.
+If you’re up for a larger-sized cabin for your vacation, the Gordon Reese cabin at Chief Joseph Pass fits the bill.

 The Chief Joseph trails surround the cabin.
 The groomed and ungroomed trails provide a variety of lengths and skill levels for snowshoeing and cross-country skiing.

-Amenities: Solar and propane lights, the main floor has benches, tables, a stocked kitchen, propane range, drainage sink, firewood, and wood stove.
+Amenities: Solar and propane lights; the main floor has benches, tables, a stocked kitchen, a propane range, a drainage sink, firewood, and a wood stove.
 No electricity or running water.
 Outhouse.

 Maxey Cabin – Gallatin National Forest

-The cabin’s window frames Hyalite peaks and trails surround Maxey Cabin.
-Moreover, just outside the front door, there are days and days’ worth of snowshoeing fun on the forested trails surrounding the Hyalite Reservoir.
+The cabin’s window frames Hyalite peaks, and trails surround Maxey Cabin.
+Moreover, outside the front door, there are days and days’ worth of snowshoeing fun on the forested trails surrounding the Hyalite Reservoir.
 Also, it’s not far from frozen Emerald Falls.

 Amenities: Firewood, woodstove, dishes, utensils, cutlery, pots and pans, table and chairs, some cleaning supplies, bunk beds, outhouse.
 No electricity or running water.